Game Plan For The Week - Cramer's Mad Money (7/24/17)

 Companies in the same sector usually trade together, but in the home furnishings group, it's not the same.
 The stock of RH has gained 145% in 2017 while that of rival Ethan Allen has fallen 15%.

-RH has been a volatile stock since few years.
+RH has been a volatile stock over the past few years.
 However, they pre-announced better than expected results and then cut their forecast in June.
 They have also been buying back their own stock aggressively.

-On the other hand, Ethan Allen started the year with rise in same-store sales only to see 5.4$ decline in Q2 and 8.2% in Q3.
-Cramer is not sure if either of them have enough fire power to turnaround.
-He is staring away from both these volatile stocks.
+On the other hand, Ethan Allen started the year with a rise in same-store sales only to see 5.4% decline in Q2 and 8.2% in Q3.
+Cramer is not sure if either of them have enough fire power to turn around.
+He is looking away from both these volatile stocks.

 CEO interview - Nucor (NYSE:NUE)

 Nucor missed their Q2 earnings and they have been fighting the illegal dumping of steel by China.
-Cramer interviewed chairman, president and CEO John Ferriola to know what lies ahead.
+Cramer interviewed chairman, president and CEO John Ferriola to find out what lies ahead.
 Cramer's trust owns shares of Nucor.

-Ferriola said that the issue with steel industry is a pressing issue for Washington.
+Ferriola said that the issue with the steel industry is a pressing issue for Washington.
 "There's no doubt we're in a trade war.
 We are losing that trade war.
 It is time to take action to support the American industry and the American people.
 And beyond just the steel industry, we're talking manufacturing as a whole.
 Steel is the bedrock of manufacturing.
 Manufacturing is the bedrock of any strong economy," he said.

 Foreign competition is not motivated for profit but to export their unemployment to the US.
 If the low cost imports continue, it will engulf the whole US market.
 "There's no doubt, when you have predatory countries like China, as an example, they will take care of their own appliance and tractor industries in China before they worry about supplying steel to those American manufacturers here.
 Steel is a raw material that's essential for all manufacturing.
 You want to make sure you have a strong steel industry to have a strong manufacturing industry," said Ferriola.

 Despite this, Trump has not been able to push the policy for tariffs on imported steel.
 If the policy is passed, Nucor and its peers will unleash new improvement.
 "If you look at the last six, seven years, we've invested over $7 billion growing our company, and we're doing that in an environment where we're not sure we have a sustainable industry.
-Can you imagine the action that Nucor would take and others in our industry would take in growing our business, creating jobs, if we were assured of a sustainable environment in which we could operate our industry?," said Ferriola.
+Can you imagine the action that Nucor would take and others in our industry would take in growing our business, creating jobs, if we were assured of a sustainable environment in which we could operate our industry?" said Ferriola.

 Viewer calls taken by Cramer